 And welcome to our big project, an over 200 years old house in the South of Italy!
 I started to blog on December 31, 2006 while living in China.
 The very first post is the story of finding the house.

-While writing this blog, I realized the advantages of blogging: You can get lots of inspiration and advice online!
+While writing this blog, I realised the advantages of blogging: You can get lots of inspiration and advice online!
 It's fun and interesting because among my readers are some very talented interior designers and architects.
 Most of them have their own blogs!
 Over time I used this blog for some decision making processes.
 The Internet was the magic tool to coordinate our "long distance renovation" between China and Italy, and later between Germany and Thailand and Italy, via email, skype and this blog!

 In summer 2011, finally(!), the house was ready to move in.
 We call Pizzo now our European home base.
 We spent spring and summer in our beautiful home, and are happy to welcome family and friends.

 Although we call our house "palazzo" it's NOT a palace.
 Italians do call residential buildings in the city that usually have no garden "a palazzo".
 If the house would be in the country side with a garden, it would be called "a villa".

 Don't they have simple houses in Italy?, you will wonder.